 When and where it happens: Hiking or walking anywhere above 2500 meters, particularly if you’ve just arrived by air, train, or bus.
 The worst we’ve ever experienced was taking the bus from sea level in Lima to Huancavelica, Peru over South America’s highest pass.
 Flying into Lhasa, Tibet from Kathmandu was also bad.
 Cold sweats and a feeling like our heads were going to blow right off.

-What to do: If you can, take altitude slowly, acclimatize.
+What to do: If you can, take altitude slowly: acclimatize for several days, drink tons of water, move around calmly.
 Outside of that, we prefer local remedies like garlic soup (recommended in the Nepali Himalayas to thin the blood) or coca leaves (recommended in the Andes, chewed or in served in coca tea) before resorting to traditional altitude sickness drugs like Diamoxx.

 What it is: When that cold or cough starts producing thick mucous, then yellow mucous, then green, it’s possible you’ve probably developed a sinus infection.